Jekyll One

 ...

-Open Graph meta tags are snippets of code that control how URLs are displayed when shared on Social Media.
-They’re part of Facebook’s Open Graph protocol and are also used by other social media sites, including LinkedIn and Twitter (if Twitter Cards are absent).
+Open Graph meta tags are small pieces of HTML that control how a link to your page looks when it is shared on social media.
+They are part of Facebook’s Open Graph protocol, but they are also used by other platforms - including LinkedIn and Twitter (when Twitter Cards are not set).

-You can find Open Graph meta tags in the <head> section of a webpage.
-To turn a web page into graph objects, you need to add basic metadata to a page.
-We’ve based the initial version of the protocol on RDFa which means that you’ll place additional <meta> tags in the <head> of your web page.
+You will find Open Graph meta tags in the <head> section of a web page.
+To turn a page into an Open Graph object, you add a few <meta> tags to the <head>.
 The four required properties for every page are:

-og:title, the title of your object as it should appear within the graph, e.g., "The Rock".
+• og:title - the title of your page as it should appear when shared.
+Example: "The Rock".

-og:type, the type of your object, e.g., "video.movie".
-Depending on the type you specify, other properties may also be required.
+• og:type - the type of object the page is about.
+Example: "video.movie".
+Depending on the type, other properties may also be required.

-As an example, the following is the Open Graph protocol markup for current page:
+As an example, here is the Open Graph markup for the current page:

 <meta property="og:title" content="Learning SEO">